28 August 2019

 Narratives in and around Organizations

-Professor David Boje, who is one of the leading scholars in organizational storytelling, is invited as a guest speaker.
+Dennis Schoeneborn (Professor at Copenhagen Business School), who is one of the leading scholars in Organization, Communication, and CSR, is invited as one of our guest speakers.

 As a preparation for the course, the students will be asked to:

 1. Prepare a short text (500 words) with various definitions of narratives based on literature provided for the course.

 2. Bring a case or describe a situation where narratives have been applied in an organizational context.

 Exam: A take-home exam to be submitted digitally.
 This means that you can submit your paper from your home country.